gamecip/em-fceux/README.md

 To test em-fceux locally, run 'python -m SimpleHTTPServer' in the deployment/ directory.
 Then navigate web browser to http://localhost:8000/

-Please refer to em-fceux help (the '?' icon) for the emulator usage, keyboard mappings and the like.
+Please refer to em-fceux help (the '?' icon) for help.

 ### CONTACT ###